Tien79/railroad-diagrams/live/doc/readme.md

 - [Core Validating functions](#core-validating-functions): Core function to validate an expression of the language based on the underlying grammar.
 - [Results Analysis](#results-analysis): How to interpret results?
 - [EBNF => SRFB](#ebnf--srfb): Quick 'User Guide'
+- [Some EBNF grammars](#some-ebnf-grammars): few examples of EBNF grammar compatible with this tool

 # Introduction